 When Azure creates a function, it adds default code for a hello world app.
 We will replace this code with the code for our message.

 In the View Files menu, click the index.js file.
 Head over to the GitHub repo and grab the code for this file.
-You’ll want to replace the existing code in the function.json file with the new code that you just copied from GitHub.
+You’ll want to replace the existing code in the index.js file with the new code that you just copied from GitHub.

 You can replace the text in body with the message of your choice.
 Once you’ve updated the body, click Save.